jenkinsci/plasticscm-plugin/doc/standalone-guide.md

 ### Poll on controller

 The Plastic SCM supports polling for repository changes.
 Polling is normally done on the agent that performed the last build, but you can choose to run the polling directly on the controller instead.
 This puts more work on the controller, but it makes polling work reliably in situations where the agents come and go; for example, when agents are provisioned on-demand in a Kubernetes cluster.

-Since polling on the controller will invoke `cm` directly on the controller, the tool must have its configuration within the `.plastic4` folder, just like on the agents.
+Polling uses the same authentication settings as the checkout process, so make sure that your controller is properly configured if you're relying on system settings.

 ### Pipelines